 Whistling Straits - Straits Course, Sheboygan, WI

-Oh man!
-It's a close finish at the top for the #1 course that I have played.
-We might be going into a Monday playoff with Pebble Beach.
-Whistling Straits was definitely the most fun I had photographing a course.
+Whistling Straits was definitely one of the most fun experiences I have had photographing a course.
 Featuring 8 holes directly on lake Michigan, the design concept for the property makes excellent use of the 2 miles of shoreline.
 All par 3's are directly on the water and you are never more than a glance away from beautiful Lake Michigan.
 The course has hosted the 2004, 2010, and 2015 PGA Championships and will again take center stage at the 2020 Ryder Cup.

 One of the more unique features that i was unable to witness was the flock of Scottish blackface sheep that the course keeps on site.
 The sheep are free to roam the course during the golfing season and are kept at an off site farm for the winter months.
 Unfortunately, they were not present for the 2015 PGA Championship and will not make it back for the remainder of the 2015 season.